-With AWS Backup, you pay only for the amount of backup storage you use and the amount of backup data you restore in the month.
-There is no minimum fee and there are no set-up charges.
+With AWS Backup, pay only for the backup storage you use, backup data transferred between AWS Regions, backup data you restore, and backup evaluations.
+There is no minimum fee and there are no setup charges.

 GB-Month: Measure of the average gigabytes of backup storage used in a month

 AWS Backup storage pricing is based on the amount of storage space your backup data consumes.
 The storage amount billed in a month is based on the average storage space used throughout the month (billed as GB-Month).